joshb738/Kickstarter-Analysis/README.md

 ## Overview of Project

 ### Purpose
-Perfoming analysis on Kickstarter Data to unconver trends
+Analyzing Kicktarter Campaign Data to unconve trends

 ## Analysis and Challenges